pmadril/CohortExEditor/README.md

-stevenson
+CohortEx Parameter's Editor
 =========

-WYSIWYG blog and page editor for Jekyll.
+WYSIWYG blog and CohortEx Parameter's  editor based on Jekyll and StevensonCMS.